Lanterns (TV series): Marketing

+A second teaser trailer was released on May 18, 2026.
+The trailer was noted by commentators for the appearances of Linney and Thomsen's Sinestro; the discussion of fear, relating to the Yellow Lantern Corps; and for showcasing Jordan wearing his Green Lantern suit and using his power ring to create green constructs, both of which were not present in previous marketing material.
+George further praised Chandler's performance and noted that "many of the promos and interviews leading into the show have been strangely reluctant to embrace the franchise's sci-fi roots, [...] even stripping the color green from the series' title and marketing".
+Tom Power at TechRadar believed the inclusion of such elements in this trailer was a direct response to criticsm and concerns about the lack of comics-accurate aspects in the first trailer, while Scott Davis at SciFiNow felt the trailer was an improvement over the first, calling it "much more impressive".
+The official trailer was revealed at San Diego Comic-Con on July 24, 2026, during a panel at Hall H; the panel was joined by the series's co-creators Mundy, Lindelof, and King, alongside cast members Pierre, Chandler, Dillahunt, Jagannathan, and Fillion.
+At the panel, Mundy revealed Linney's role.

 Release

-Lanterns is scheduled to air on HBO and stream on HBO Max in mid-2026, and will consist of eight episodes.
-Gunn said in November 2024 that he intended for the series to be released around the same time as the film Supergirl, which was scheduled for release in June 2026.
+Lanterns premiered on August 16, 2026, airing on HBO and streaming on HBO Max, and will consist of eight episodes, releasing weekly until October 4.
+It is part of the DCU's Chapter One: Gods and Monsters.
+Gunn said in November 2024 that he intended for the series to be released around the same time as the DCU film Supergirl, which was scheduled for release in June 2026.
 In February 2025, Gunn and Safran stated that they could "safely" say the series would premiere in early 2026.
-However, Aaron Couch and Borys Kit of The Hollywood Reporter reported in October 2025 that Supergirl would be the next DCU project released following the second season of Peacemaker (2025) and subsequently clarified that they expected Lanterns to release after Supergirl instead.
+However, Aaron Couch and Borys Kit of The Hollywood Reporter reported in October 2025 that Supergirl would be the next DCU project released following Peacemaker season 2 and subsequently clarified that they expected Lanterns to release after Supergirl instead.
 The following month, Lanterns was reaffirmed for an expected early 2026 debut in Warner Bros.
-Discovery's third quarter shareholder letter.
+Discovery's third-quarter shareholder letter.
 However, at the end of the month, HBO and HBO Max chairman and CEO Casey Bloys announced that Lanterns would premiere at the "end of summer" 2026.
-It will be part of the DCU's Chapter One: Gods and Monsters.
+In March 2026, the series was revealed to premiere that August.